Oyekunle-Mark/blog/content/posts/linux-kernel-development-course-notes.md

 ## Uninstalling custom compiled kernel

-To remove a custome Linux kernel installed on your machine, you need to remove the following files/dirs:
+To remove a custom Linux kernel installed on your machine, you need to remove the following files/dirs:

 1. /boot/vmlinuz*KERNEL-VERSION*
 2. /boot/initrd*KERNEL-VERSION*